micahcantor/blog/content/blog/thoughts-typed-racket.md

 This ability to distinguish between types at runtime, yet still rely on type-checking at compile time is really powerful, and allows TR code to be quite dynamic yet still type-safe.

-Built on top of this occurence typing, type inference for TR is usually good, meaning that type annotations outside function signatures are needed only for mutable values (whose type could change), or some higher-order polymorphic functions.
+Built on top of this occurrence typing, type inference for TR is usually good, meaning that type annotations outside function signatures are needed only for mutable values (whose type could change), or some higher-order polymorphic functions.

 ## The Bad